Cardholder Data Handling, Retention, and Disposal Policy

 - All in-scope CHD must be stored, processed, and transmitted exclusively within the Category 1 zone of the PCI environment.

 CHD may be retained for no longer than 5 years from the date of the last transaction.
 This 5-year maximum applies to CHD linked to saved customer profiles and recurrent transactions as well as one-time transactions.
 This time period allows for the fulfillment of the legitimate business needs listed above.
 Any CHD that is stored must be reviewed quarterly to ensure that it is not retained longer than the maximum retention period.

 - Storage of the following Sensitive Authentication Data is prohibited:

 - PIN or the encrypted PIN block

 - Card-verification code or value

-- Full contents of any track from the magnetic stripe located on the back
+- Full contents of any track from the magnetic stripe located on the back of a card

 CHD that has reached the end of its retention period must be destroyed securely in accordance with Disposal and Destruction of Information and Media rules in Handbook AS-805 in a manner that the data cannot be recovered for unauthorized use.

 - Handbook AS-805 - Information Security